Daliuren

-In the words of a contemporary Chinese master of Da Liu Ren, the six indicate an entire movement of the sexagenary cycle, during which an something may appear, rise to maturity and then decline and disappear.
-Thus the six indicate the life cycle of phenomena.
-There is a homonym in the Chinese language which carries the meaning of pregnancy, and so the six also carry the meaning of the birth of a phenomenon.

 Instrument

 The diviner's board used for the Three Styles differ markedly.
 The Qi Men Dun Jia divinor's board consists of a 3 × 3 magic square, while the Tai Yi board is somewhat larger, and may be drawn as either a square or circle.
 The Da Liu Ren cosmic board contains positions for the Earth pan and Heaven pan, which hold the twelve Earthly Branches and the twelve spirits.
 In addition, the Da Liu Ren cosmic board indicates the Three Transmissions and Four Classes.

 A (also known as a liuren astrolabe) from the Six Dynasties period (222–589 CE) consists of a Heaven Plate (天盤) placed over an Earth Plate (地盤).
 On the Earth Plate are three groups of inscriptions: